JoelArmandoP/P4-Website-Optimization/README.md

 ## Steps to run the application

-Just open this/index.html.
+Just open dist/index.html.
 All generated grunt files are included in the repo.
 I included the all the files in the repo because I was required to in a previous assignment.
-Same with the node_modules directory.

 ##General optimisations